DFKI-NLP/pegasus-bridle/README.md

       `HOST_CONDA_ENVS_DIR` in the `.env` file (see below).
    3. Switch to the `conda-forge` channel.
 Because of license restrictions, we have to use `conda-forge` and disable the default conda channel.
       1. Add conda-forge as the highest priority channel (taken from [here](https://conda-forge.org/docs/user/introduction.html#how-can-i-install-packages-from-conda-forge)): `conda config --add channels conda-forge`
-      2. dsiable the default conda channel: `conda config --remove channels defaults`
+      2. disable the default conda channel: `conda config --remove channels defaults`
 2. Setup a conda environment
    1. Create a conda environment, e.g. using: `conda create -n {env} python=3.9` (replace `{env}` with a name of your choice)